-Sometime, it’s easier to just shut the door on a grime-covered microwave and leave those sauce splatters and crusty bits until the next time you decide to nuke some leftovers.
+Sometimes, it’s easier to just shut the door on a grime-covered microwave and leave those sauce splatters and crusty bits until the next time you decide to nuke some leftovers.
 But it doesn’t have to be this way.
 There’s a super simple, Pinterest-approved cleaning solution that’ll leave your microwave spotless with very little elbow grease (that is, until the next time you heat up a bowl of spaghetti bolognese).
-Here’s how to do it.

 How to clean a microwave with water and vinegar